Dorchester County Hospital – Summerville, South Carolina

 Cummins Theological Seminary moved into the then-abandoned Lee Hospital in 1942.
 Four years later, in 1946, the ecclesiastical college purchased the mission’s former chapel and had it carried to their campus, renaming it Pengelley Memorial Chapel after Bishop Author Pengelley, the second Bishop of the Reformed Episcopal Church.

 In 1981 the seminary moved the building again, this time to its current campus at 705 South Main Street.
-The chapel is now known as St. Paul’s Reformed Episcopal Church and holds services each Sunday.
+The chapel is now known as St. Paul’s Reformed Episcopal Church (not to be confused with the aforementioned St. Paul’s Episcopal Church) and holds services each Sunday.